MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profile-nodejs.md

         Node cleanup.js <resourceGroupName> <storageAccountName>
         ```

 13. The sample has successfully been completed.
-For more information on the sample, please see below.
+For more information on the sample, see below.

 ### What does index.js do?